codsen/codsen/packages/util-array-object-or-both/readme.md

 function myPrecious (input, opts) {
   // blablabla
 }
-// now you want to check your options object, is it valid etc:
+// now you want to check your options object, is it still valid after users has laid their sticky paws on it:
 // define defaults:
 let defaults = {
   lalala: null,
-  only: 'object' // <<< this is the value we're interested.
+  only: 'object' // <<< this is the value we're particularly keen to validate, is it `array`|`object`|`any` }
-}
 // clone the defaults to safeguard it, and then, object-assign onto defaults.
 // basically you fill missing values with default-ones